akshar-raaj/node-polls/README.md

 * Modify index view to return five latest questions.
 * Add templating
 * Add support for 404 in detail view

+## Setup

+If running without Docker, execute the following command

+  $ node server.js

+The above assumes that file `.env` is populated with appropriate database credentials.

+If running with Docker, execute the following command

+  $ docker run --name express-polls -p 3000:3000 express-polls

+This assumes that image `express-polls` exists.
+Also, this assumes that file `.env.docker` is populated with appropriate database credentials.